flusterql/opushon/README.md

 | `type`         | string  | false        | `"string"`    |
 | `description`  | string  | false        | `""`          |

+Note: if `multiple` key is true, the value of its attribute MUST be an array that contains the values (of the specified type), unless the value is nullifiable and nullified.

 Constraint validation: allowed values of `type` are:

 * `"string"`,